-Analysis of our previous Disadvantaged strategy from 2020-21 showed that our disadvantaged children were not able to reach the standards expected to them due to the COVID 19 pandemic.
+Analysis of our previous disadvantaged strategy from 2020-24 showed that our disadvantaged children were not able to reach the standards expected to them due to the COVID 19 pandemic.
 Robust evidence gathered from schools across Essex and the country show that many pupils, especially those from a disadvantaged background missed out on; social interactions, building relationships with teachers and peers, accessing teacher subject knowledge, having a structure and routine, consistency of expectations, opportunities for conversation and discussion, high quality modelling and feedback.
 During this period, our disadvantaged pupils were also not able to benefit from our targeted interventions and wider strategies as we had intended.
-This includes the curtailment of enrichment and extra-curricular activities, such as school clubs, visits and visitor to school.
-Our current strategy was put in place to overcome these barriers.
+This includes the curtailment of enrichment and extra-curricular activities, such as school clubs, visits and visitors to school.
+Our most recent assessments (2023-24) and our EYFS baseline for September 2024 shows that these challenges continue to be in place and our current strategy has been put in place to overcome these barriers.

-The positive impact of our current strategy is evidenced through our internal data, which shows that as a cohort our disadvantaged children made better progress compared to our non-disadvantaged children in reading, writing and maths.
-This is most notable in reading where all the disadvantaged pupils made at least expected progress and 31% made better than expected progress.
-The attainment of our disadvantaged pupils is broadly in-line with our non-disadvantaged pupils, especially when adjusted for pupils with an EHCP.
+The positive impact of our current strategy is evidenced through our internal data (2023-24), which shows that as a cohort our disadvantaged children made better progress compared to our non-disadvantaged children in reading and maths and nearly comparable progress in writing.
+This is most notable in Reading and Writing where all the disadvantaged pupils made at least expected progress and 20% made better than expected progress in reading and 27% made better than expected progress in writing.
+Although the attainment of our disadvantaged pupils is below that of our non-disadvantaged pupils, evidencing lower starting points, the good progress our disadvantaged pupils are making is closing the gap.
 Although, fewer of our disadvantaged pupils are achieving above age related expectations, our data shows that the attainment gap evident in our previous disadvantaged children's strategy (2020-21) is significantly narrowing.